 Tension & Stress

-Understanding your rubber material’s tensile properties gives you a better understanding of your material.
+Understanding your type of rubber’s tensile properties gives you a better understanding of your material.
 During product development, data derived from tension testing guides the way toward a stronger end product.
 The information you gain from tension testing can also help determine if your material meets industry standards and is suitable for its application.

 Compression Testing